Recipe for Vattayappam – a steamed rice cake recipe from Kerala – naturally vegan and gluten free

 I first tasted these fluffy rice cakes when my ex-boss got them in her lunch box.
 She said these delicious little morsels were called Vattayappam.
 On prodding for the recipe, she said her mom made them with ground rice and yeast and that it is quite simple.
 Several google searches later, trying all possible spellings, I landed on a recipe given by a forum member of Forum Hub (this is shut down now), which was dug out from the Hindu archives.
 I also managed to stumble into a discussion on Vattayappam on the Another Subcontinent food forum.
 The things we do to find a recipe for a dish we have set our heart on…I tell you!

-Kerala cuisine does have a variety of appams apart from this one, which I learnt while researching through several forums – Kallapam, Palappam, Vellayappam, Frill Appam and more.
+Kerala cuisine does have a variety of appams apart from this one, which I learnt while researching through several forums – Vattayappam was just one of them.
+There are also Kallapam, Palappam, Vellayappam, Frill Appam and more.

 This Vattayappam recipe is a typical Kerala Christian recipe and it seemed pretty simple and armed with the potent yeast (yeast is to be used in absence of toddy).
 It took me several months to make up my mind to try this out because each recipe on the net had different ingredients (eggs, cumin, shallots, coconut milk and so on) in different quantities!

 I am not quite game to using shallots in a sweetish bread and hence steered clear of any recipes including them.
 Since I did not recall my boss mentioning presence of eggs in the recipe, such recipes were out too.
 Finally the one I tried had simple ingredients which seemed right and JFI Rice was a perfect occasion to try it out.